 How to use the Hot Octopuss Queen Bee

 Press the power button for 2 seconds to turn it on.
-The Queen Bee will start at its lowest strength on a steady state.
+The Queen Bee will start at its lowest strength in a steady state.
 Press the + and – buttons to cycle through the increasingly strong modes.
 To try the patterns, press the (O) button.
-All in all, there are 6 pre-set vibration modes (1 steady state; 5 patterns) and 7 levels of strength.
+All in all, there are 6 pre-set vibration modes (1 steady-state; 5 patterns) and 7 levels of strength.
 You’ll get the most sensation from the PowerPlate side, but you won’t be able to press against you firmly without interfering with its ability to oscillate.

 The Hot Octopuss Queen Bee is rechargeable.
 Use the included magnetic charger to connect to the charging port (below the – button).
 Four hours of charging will get you up to one hour of playtime.

 The Queen Bee is packaged in a midnight blue box.
 It’s simple and clean.
 Inside the box, the Queen Bee is nestled in a black concave cardboard holder.
 Annoyingly, this little holder gives off tiny fuzzy black specks.
 Because the Queen Bee is so sticky, when I first pulled it out of the box it looked unclean.
-You also receive an instruction manual (which also details the 1 year warranty), a magnetic USB charging cord, and a black satin drawstring pouch.
+You also receive an instruction manual (which also details the 1-year warranty), a magnetic USB charging cord, and a black satin drawstring pouch.

 Material and Care